 Auckland’s Hauraki Gulf is a paradise for birds and those who like to watch them.
 The island with the difficult name (Tiritiri Matangi is Maori and means “tossed by the wind”) was mainly a huge meadow, before it got turned into a beautiful open sanctuary.
-No matter if you are a birder or not, Tiritiri should definitely be on your list of things to do in Auckland.
+No matter if you are a birder or not, a Tiritiri Matangi Island tour should definitely be on your list of things to do in Auckland.

-Ferry from Auckland to Tiritiri Matangi
+Take the ferry from Auckland to Tiritiri Matangi

-Your day trip starts in Auckland city at the harbour.
+Your Tiritiri Matangi Island day trip starts in Auckland city at the harbour.
 The ferry to Tiritiri Matangi takes about 75 minutes and operates Wednesday to Sunday only.
 360 Discovery cruises by Fullers is the only company who has permission to land on the island.
 Before you go on board, the crew asks you to brush off your shoes and double-check your day pack to make sure you don’t accidentally bring anything to the island that could endanger the carefully created balance.
 The island is pest-free and would like to stay this way.

 Once on board, make yourself comfortable.
-There is a cafe on the ferry that sells coffee, sandwiches and snacks.
+There is a cafe on the Tiritiri Matangi ferry that sells coffee, sandwiches and snacks.
 If you didn’t bring your own lunch, this is your last chance as there is no possibility to buy food on Tiritiri Island.

-How to behave on a pest-free island
+How to behave on a pest free island

 After disembarking on the island, everyone is gathered together for a short briefing on what to do and not to do in the island (to sum it up, take only photographs and only leave footprints.
 But don’t leave the footprints outside the path).
 There is a trailer where you can leave your lunch bags.
 They will bring it to your lunch spot, so you don’t have to carry them during the tour.

-Choose from 2 different Tiritiri Matangi tours
+Choose between two different Tiritiri Matangi tours

 Past - Present - Future